 IV Ketamine Procedure

 At the Florida Spine Institute, treatment protocols are individually planned depending on the nature of your pain and your responsiveness to initial sessions.
+An important feature in our clinic compared to other facilities is that we have an anesthesiologist on staff, and all sessions are monitored by our nurses.
 Infusion cocktails are prepared in house so that they can be tailored to each patient’s therapeutic needs.
 A variety of medications are often used:

 These medications are typically mixed with saline in an IV bag and infused slowly over several hours, depending on the medication and/or protocol being used.
 Usually, a series of treatments will be recommended daily for a period of a week or more.
 The duration of pain relief following one or more ketamine infusions cannot be predicted.
 The goal is to achieve lasting relief as measured in weeks or months following the last treatment.
 Most patients who enjoy prolonged pain relief will need to return on occasion for a booster infusion, or continue to take low dose intranasal ketamine at home.